SipofTea/bookmark-manager/README.md

 **Run tests**

-To run tests execute `rspec` in the command line from the project root directory .
+To run tests execute `rspec` in the command line from the project root directory.

 ## Specification (🔴 TODO, 🟢 Complete)
 * Show a list of bookmarks 🟢
 * Add new bookmarks 🔴
 * Delete bookmarks 🔴
 * Update bookmarks 🔴
 * Comment on bookmarks 🔴
 * Tag bookmarks into categories 🔴
 * Filter bookmarks by tag 🔴
 * Users are restricted to manage only their own bookmarks 🔴

 ## User Stories